apasarkar/masknmf_full_pipeline/docs/source/app_use/Installation.rst

   scp <Local_Path_To_Dataset> <Server_IP_Address>:<Some_Location_On_Server>

-**Step 3**: Launch the app on the remote instance
+**Step 3**: Launch the app on the remote instance.
 You need to do the following:

 .. code-block::